dell/csm-docs/content/docs/replication/uninstall.md

 ## Uninstalling the replication sidecar

-To uninstall the replication sidecar you need to uninstall the CSI Driver, please you the [uninstall](../../csidriver/uninstall) page of the driver
+To uninstall the replication sidecar you need to uninstall the CSI Driver, please view the [uninstall](../../csidriver/uninstall) page of the driver